-The biggest obstacle of a widespread use of advanced robotic systems for manipulating random industrial objects is the complexity, susceptibility, low gripping force and difficulty of handling the robotic systems.
-The EU project SOMA seeks to resolve this conflict, leading to the development of simple, yielding, sufficiently strong, robust and easy-to-program robotic systems for manipulation and secure gripping.
-The idea is soft manipulation (SOMA).
+The biggest obstacle to the widespread use of advanced robotic systems for manipulating random industrial objects is the complexity, susceptibility, low force and difficulty of handling the robotic systems.
+The EU project SoMa seeks to resolve this conflict, leading to the development of simple, yielding, sufficiently strong, robust and easy-to-program robotic systems for manipulation and secure gripping.
+The idea is soft manipulation (SoMa).

 The developed soft manipulation technology will be used in an industrial context of the agricultural and food industry.
 This aims at handling and manipulating irregularly shaped, yielding and delicate goods, such as fruits and vegetables.
 We will test and verify the developed soft manipulation grippers in this industrial environment, thus dramatically improving robotic gripping and manipulation.